cs1302uga/cs1302-ce12/README.md

    ![UML Class Diagram for Starter Code](res/ce12.png)

-1. Use emacs to open the `Driver.java` file.
+1. Use Emacs to open the `Driver.java` file.
 In your notes, write the expected output for the four print statements contained in the code.

 1. Compile all of the starter code using `bin` as the default package for compiled code.